League Procedures

 Rules and policies are strictly enforced

 Refund requests for recreational play are mandated by date of withdrawal, and subject to a 100%/50%/0% rule.
-Withdrawls after registration, but prior to draft are refunded @ 100%, minus any add-on purchases, 3rd party credit card processing fees or discounts.
+Withdrawls after registration, but prior to first draft are refunded @ 100%, minus any add-on purchases, 3rd party credit card processing fees or discounts.
 Withdrawals following draft are refunded at 50%, minus any add-on purchases, 3rd party credit card processing fees or discounts.

 Withdrawals after the first active day of play for any games are not eligible for refund, with the exception of season ending injury, or with the prior written approval of the Board President.